 The second man I met online was Joel, and we felt a bond right away.
 Soon after, I closed my account on JDate.
 We married in January of 2012 in a lovely ceremony at home.
 I hadn’t expected to fall in love, but I did.
 To my surprise and delight, I found that I could deeply love this wonderful man who entered my life, while holding dear the memories of my first husband.

 Having been in a long-term marriage, I came to this new relationship with the tools in place to be a good wife.
 We quickly fell into the routine and ease of being a stable married couple, except that we were newlyweds in our 60's.
 There is humor in that.
 For one thing, our bodies are not supple and streamlined the way they were when we were young.
 We both come with a lot of baggage, and at our ages, it’s no big deal, nothing to get excited about.
 We’ve both seen a lot, done a lot, and have higher thresholds for idiosyncratic behavior than in our 20’s and 30’s.

 In this series, Second Time Around, I delight in observing my new husband as he goes about living day to day.
 We both know that life is short, and perhaps because of our new found love and comfort, can journey through this life with a certain enthusiasm.
 We feel secure, yet we know we’re lucky.

-Two actors, husband and wife, living together for many years in Manhattan Plaza, a New York City housing development created and maintained for performing arts professionals.
+Two actors, husband and wife, living together for many years in a New York City apartment complex created and maintained for performing arts professionals.
 Anita is a cancer survivor, and lost her leg over 30 years ago - but it hasn't and won't stop her from having a full career as an actor, producer, director, teacher, composer and advocate for performers with disabilities.
 Paul is a gentle yet commanding presence as a person and an actor- with a love for the Detroit Tigers, certain TV series, and the theatre professionals he works with.
 I visited with them over a number of weeks and captured them in the every day.